egorFiNE/node-graylog/README.md

 You can set <code>GLOBAL.additionalFields</code> for any properties that would like to include on every log message.

+You can set <code>GLOBAL.gelfversion</code> for initialize gelf spec version by default is set to 1.1.
+There way can be used as option of additionalFields use

 ````
 GLOBAL.additionalFields = {
     _environment: "Dev",